leonidas/transparency/README.md

 ## Features

-* Data binding by convention - no extra markup in the views
+* Data binding by convention - No extra markup in the views
-* Collection rendering - no more loops and partials
+* Collection rendering - No more loops and partials
-* Nested objects and lists - automatically, of course
+* Nested objects and lists - Automatically, of course
 * Directives - Calculate values on the fly

 ## Examples